 So it’s one week until the big day—Valentine’s.

-Cost aside, I find many people disregard this holiday as another jacked up Hallmark promotion.
+Cost aside, I find many people disregard this holiday as another commercialized holiday.
 I ask husbands and wives if they do anything special to mark the occasion, and they slough it off like it’s just another day—much like many now consider birthdays “just another day.”

 But it’s not just another day.
 It’s Valentine’s Day.

 I could give you a history lesson on Saint Valentine.
 I won’t.
-I could give you a tirade about how love is love, no matter if it’s the puppy version or the vowed.
+I could give you a tirade about how love is love, no matter if it’s puppy love or vowed love.
 I won’t.
 I could discuss the many benefits of eating chocolate for one’s health.
-I won’t.
+Still, I won’t.
 (But seriously consider that last one.)

 There are thousands of reasons that we are not nice to others.
 We see it every day displayed on the playground, online, on TV, on us.
-So maybe this year take next Sunday (every Sunday?) as an opportunity to give love instead.
+So maybe this year take Valentine’s Day (every day?) as an opportunity to give love instead.
 You don’t need to spend a fortune on flowers that will die.
-You do need to spend the time and invest in what doesn’t die: your relationships with those you love.
+You do need to spend the time and invest in what doesn’t: your relationships with those you love.